Questions about Windows

 When and why is triple glazing best?

 If you’re looking for a thermally efficient home that doesn’t let heat out of your home, triple glazing is the best choice for you.
 The 2 outer panes have a Low E glass coating to reflect heat back into your home, and between the panes is krypton gas, an inert gas that acts as another barricade to retain heat.
 This technology acts in two ways, keeping heat inside your home and preventing cold from getting in from the outside.

 Triple glazing is most suited to the north facing elevation of your home as less heat will be coming into your home from the sun.
-You’re best to mix our A or A+ rated double glazing with our A++ triple glazed windows to feel get the ultimate performance.
+You’re best to mix our A or A+ rated double glazing with our A+ or A++ triple glazed windows to get the ultimate performance.